JamieBort/Learning-Directory/Git/commit_message/README.md

 [Some information about this directory.]

-## To Do
+## Use Cases

-Figure out how to force myself (using bash, VS Code, etc.) to maintain 50ish characters for the title and 72ish characters for the body of commit messages.
+- Figure out how to force myself (using bash, VS Code, etc.) to maintain 50ish characters for the title and 72ish characters for the body of commit messages.

 ## Resources